wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman         Expires August 31, 2020                [Page 5]
+Kumari & Hoffman        Expires September 2, 2020               [Page 5]

-Internet-Draft              Root Server Local              February 2020
+Internet-Draft              Root Server Local                 March 2020

    2. Start the authoritative service for the root zone in a manner